BenOvermyer/benovermyer.com/content/work/writing-credits.md

 +++
 title = "Writing Credits"
+description = "Published works that list me as writer"
 +++

 These are all the published works that have me listed as one of the authors.